Bolivia - Telecoms, Mobile and Broadband - Statistics and Analyses

 Bolivia has more than ten times as many mobile phones as fixed lines, and the trend towards fixed-mobile substitution continues.
 Besides Entel, another two companies offer mobile telephony: Tigo, wholly owned by Luxembourg-based Millicom International, and NuevaTel, trading as Viva and controlled by US firm Trilogy International.

-All three mobile companies offer 3G services.
-Due to the poor quality, high cost, and unavailability of DSL, 3G has become an attractive alternative in Bolivia while the take-up of services based on LTE has risen steadily as network builds have been increased since Tigo launched the first LTE services in mid-2014.
+All three mobile companies offer 3G services while LTE is extensively available.
+Due to the poor quality, high cost, and poor reach of DSL, mobile networks have become the principal platform for voice services and data access.
+The take-up of services based on LTE has risen steadily as network builds have been increased.
+Tigo launched the first LTE services in mid-2014 and by mid-2018 the company’s network reached more than 60% of the population.
+The regulator noted that as of the beginning of 2018 about 90% of all internet accesses were via smartphones.

 Entel planning $60 million investment for new Pacific fibre cable route via Peru;